mccormicka/Mockgoose/README.md

 ## Development

 This section contains instructions for developers working on the Mockgoose codebase.
 It is not relevant if you just want to use Mockgoose as a library in your project.

 ### Pre-requisites

 * Node.js >= 0.10.0
-* Grunt (`npm install -g grunt-cli`)

 ### Setup